Are Stem Cells Effective and How Dangerous Are Stem Cells?

 New Information that Gives Me Encouragement

 Recently, I had the opportunity to watch a very informative docu-series on adult stem cells.
-This series is currently no longer available free but the first episode is available at “The Healing Miracle – The Truth About Stem Cells”.
-Keep watching and the full series may be made available again.
-This informative and very encouraging docu-series was well worth my time.
+This series is currently no longer running, but I was able to find the first episode of “The Healing Miracle–The Truth About Stem Cells” on YouTube.
+You might be able to find other episodes online but you can also find testimonials here .
+This informative information and very encouraging for those suffering from treatable conditions.

 Adult stem cells are cells that are either taken from your own body or are harvested from the umbilical cord and/or placenta of live cesarean section births.
 The stem cells taken from the placenta and umbilical cord are called post-natal stem cells.
 These do not have the stigma of embryonic tissue harvesting or the danger of using immature stem cells that can cause all sorts of strange growth patterns.

-Stem cells include hematopoietic stem cells (HSCs), which are found in bone marrow, mesenchymal stem cells (MSC) which can be found in bone marrow, soft tissues including body fat (adipose tissue), post-natal tissue, amniotic fluid, blood, molar cells (teeth), and peripheral blood.
+Stem cells include hematopoietic stem cells (HSCs), which are found in bone marrow, and mesenchymal stem cells (MSC), which can be found in bone marrow, soft tissues such as body fat (adipose tissue), post-natal tissue, amniotic fluid, blood, molar cells (teeth), and peripheral blood.

 All the cells in our body age with time.
-This is expressed as a shortening of the end of chromosomes, called telomeres.
-These ends degrade but our body has an enzyme called telomerase which repairs our telomeres.
+This aging process is expressed as a shortening of the end of chromosomes, called telomeres.
+These ends degrade, but our body has an enzyme called telomerase which repairs our telomeres.
 As you age, your body does not repair the telomeres as well as when you are young.

 If we use our own stem cells, we reuse cells with telomeres as short as the rest of the cells in our body.
 And as we age, our stem cells diminish in number and strength.
 But if we use post-natal stem cells, those taken from the placenta or the umbilical cord, we are introducing cells into our body that have very healthy telomeres.